lauris/awesome-scala/README.md

 * [ReactiveCouchbase](http://reactivecouchbase.org/) — Reactive Scala Driver for Couchbase.
 Also includes a Play plug-in.
 An official plug-in is also in development.
 * [Salat](https://github.com/novus/salat/) — ORM for MongoDB.
 A related Play-plugin is also available.
 * [Sorm](https://github.com/sorm/sorm) — A functional boilerplate-free Scala ORM.
+* [jOOQ](http://www.jooq.org) - A Java DSL that emulates standard SQL for 17 RDBMS and that works quite well with Scala as well.

 ## Web Frameworks